 If you’ve enjoyed the Cornetto Trilogy and haven’t checked out Edgar Wright’s debut television series Spaced do yourself a flavour and snap up the dvds.
 The groundwork is all there, the loving nods to popular culture and Hollywood, the familiar cast of Pegg, Frost, Jessica Stevenson, Julia Deakin and others, the uniquely British sense of humour that so often leaves our foreign cousins mystified.
 It’s a superb show, even more so considering the fact that for nearly all concerned this was their first foray into acting and filming.
-The light-bulb moment that became Shaun stands out like a movie blueprint as Pegg’s Tim midway through a Resident Evil 2 marathon and in a chemically enhanced state imagines a zombie attack on his London flat.
+The light-bulb moment that became Shaun of the Dead sees Pegg’s Tim midway through a Resident Evil 2 marathon; in a chemically enhanced state he imagines a zombie attack on his London flat.
 Long time fans of Romero’s Dead franchise, you can picture Wright and Pegg sharing mischievous grins as they filmed amide their zombie costumed cohorts; lets make the first ever zombie comedy.

 It was success that was well deserved though.
 The fact that it was a British "zomedy" film was key.
 Pegg and Wright’s script made full use of swapping the Pennsylvania countryside for the suburbs of London.
 How would us Brits respond to a zombie plague?
 With good grace and ironic quips, we’d pop back inside and stick the kettle on.
+Or pop to the pub for a pint.
 Or pop down the shop for a Cornetto.
 The now infamous ice cream scene was a happy coincidence, Wright throwing it in after discovering the creamy treat was an excellent hangover cure back in his college days.
 Walls were suitably impressed and even supplied free ice cream at the Shaun premiere.
 A trilogy was born.